Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

-#### As shown in the above figure, the number of fully paid loans is almost equal to the number of charged off ones for grades F and G.
+#### As shown in the above figure, the number of fully paid loans is almost equal to the number of charged-off ones for grades F and G.

 ### Let's create a new column called 'loan_repaid' which will contain a 1 if the loan status was "Fully Paid" and a 0 if it was "Charged Off".**